Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/17/2021 (Day 13)

+- Continued working on Tip Calculator project - finished basic mobile styling and started working out how to structure JS.
+In the styling process, reminded myself that I needed to use fr units (instead of %) with CSS grid so they don't overflow their container when using column-gap!

 ## 1/16/2021 (Day 12)

 - Wrapped up fixes and enhancements on MathChamp (link below!).
 Then started @frontendmentor Tip Calculator project for extra practice in structuring a vanilla JS project - really enjoying it so far.
 I hadn't styled radio buttons as classic buttons before, so that was a fun challenge!